ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 ⚠️ Note that the fact that this survey has only been shared in English is an important factor to consider when interpreting results regarding language and country of residency.

-The respondents stated to live in Algeria, Austria, Belgium, Costa Rica, Denmark, Finland, Ghana, Greece, Honduras, Hong Kong, Iran, Israel, Italy, Lithuania, Mexico, New Zealand, South Africa, Taiwan, Thailand, Timor-Leste, Bulgaria, Indonesia, Ireland, Malaysia, Netherlands, Pakistan, Singapore, Canada, China, Nigeria, Portugal, Romania, Brazil, Japan, Philippines, Serbia, Spain, Switzerland, Ukraine, United Kingdom, Argentina, Poland, Australia, Russia, France, Germany, India, and the United States of America.
+The respondents stated to live in Algeria, Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, China, Costa Rica, Denmark, Finland, France, Germany, Ghana, Greece, Honduras, Hong Kong, India, Indonesia, Iran, Ireland, Israel, Italy, Japan, Lithuania, Malaysia, Mexico, Netherlands, New Zealand, Nigeria, Pakistan, Philippines, Poland, Portugal, Romania, Russia, Serbia, Singapore, South Africa, Spain, Switzerland, Taiwan, Thailand, Timor-Leste, Ukraine, United Kingdom and United States of America.

 With roughly 20%, the big majority of respondents live in the United States of America, followed by India (8%) and Germany (7%).